U.S. Disaster Relief

 Not only is this a huge amount of physical labor – recovering from a natural disaster is often emotionally devastating.

-The Schoolbox Project is a mobile, child-friendly space that operates out of a colorful, converted school bus.
+Schoolbox Skoolie is a mobile, child-friendly space that operates out of a colorful, converted school bus.
 It is staffed with local teachers, tutors and child whisperers (background checked, bilingual and trained in trauma informed care) and travels to neighborhoods where cleanup crews are helping families do this incredibly difficult and potentially toxic work.
 We provide homework help, supervised indoor and outdoor activities, crafts and play for all ages.
 Children will be safe, engaged, and nearby so that parents can focus on the task at hand.
 This program identifies and prioritizes underserved communities.
+Contact us for more info.